ag-csw/Java4CL/test/resource/input-import-max/README.txt

 This directory contains:
-  * a single valid XCL2 file import.xcl .
+  * a valid XCL2 file import.xcl .
+  * XSLT files containing styling information for the XCL2 file as a manifestation.

 The file import.xcl contains:
   * an XML processing instruction